Westlake Chamber of Commerce

 Section 3.
 Quorum

 At any duly called General Meeting of the Chamber, 20% of the membership shall constitute a quorum.
-At any Board of Directors meeting, a majority shall constitute a quorum.
+At any duly called Board of Directors meeting, two-thirds of the Board of Directors shall constitute a quorum.

 Article IV: Board of Directors